 Please do not hesitate to contact our law firm to talk about your swimming pool injury or that of your loved one or child.
 As Gillsville, Georgia swimming pool accident lawyers Scholle Law can help.
 Our free confidential consultations mean that you do not pay us to evaluate your case.
 We also do not get paid once the case is resolved until you get paid.

 Scholle Law can be contacted in several ways.
 By calling toll-free at 866-972-5287 or 770-717-5100.
-You can send a confidential message online or an email to us.
+You can send a confidential message online to us.
 We will support you and your family with legal and medical guidance.